Need breast cancer support? Fill out an application today or read about other health education breast cancer topics.

 - Does not distinguish benign from malignant lesions

-- Screening should start at age 40, every year; earlier if individual is high risk
+- Screening should start at age 40, every year; earlier if the individual is a high risk

 - Breast and ovaries are frequently prophylactically removed